Skip to main content

 Nighty night

 Although the process can be frustrating and exhausting, remember that babies don’t learn to fall asleep on their own in a day.
 It takes time and repetition, especially if your newborn wants to be held all night.
-The best thing you can do for yourself and your baby is to remain patient and consistent.
-Try these tips for helping your baby to learn to sleep on their own.
-In the meantime, there are parent support groups that you can seek out for reassurance.
+The best thing you can do for yourself, and your baby is to remain patient and consistent.
+Try these tips for helping your baby to learn to sleep on their own while setting the foundation for good sleep hygiene.
 Your pediatrician can also be a source of information and guidance during this difficult and sleep-deprived time.

 Read more